st-ty1/Artix_FreshTomato/README.md

 # Artix_FreshTomato
 HowTo: Build FreshTomato-mips/-arm on Artix host system

-WARNING: Don't start this, if you are not familiar with both - Arch Linux/Artix and the standard building process of FreshTomato!!
+WARNING: Don't start, if you are not familiar with both - Arch Linux/Artix and the standard building process of FreshTomato!!

 1. The packages needed for the building process of FreshTomato (FT) on Artix are listed in "needed_packages_on_Artix.txt".